ethan-sax/project-presentation/README.md

 # Playing Atari Pong with Deep Reinforcement Learning
-This project is based off the paper "Playing Atari with Deep Reinforcement Learning", written by various co-authors at DeepMind Technologies.
-Focusing exclusivley on the Pong environment, we implemented code to test the effectiveness and efficiency of the algorithm, utilizing the core ideas of the Deep Q-Network (DQN).
+This project is largely derived from the paper "Playing Atari with Deep Reinforcement Learning", written by various co-authors at DeepMind Technologies.
+Focusing exclusivley on the Pong environment, we implemented code to test the effectiveness and efficiency of the algorithm presented in the paper, utilizing the core ideas of the Deep Q-Network (DQN).

 ## Project Structure
 The code is provided as a Jupyter Notebook (.ipynb file).